Vinaykd86/Automated_Student_Data_Management_Using_VBA/README.md

-# 📘 Student Performance Tracker (Excel VBA Project)
+# 📘 Student Performance Tracker

 This is a complete Excel VBA-based system that allows you to Collect, manage and analyze student academic performance using a simple **UserForm interface** enabling performance tracking and actionable insights.
 It's designed for **schools, teachers, or academic institutions** looking for an easy-to-use offline solution to track **marks, attendance, grades**, and generate **dashboards** with charts.